 McCullough was hailed as the powerbroker and mastermind of the Grand Bargain that gave us the Mandatory Housing Affordability (MHA) program, the centerpiece of the Housing Affordability and Livability Agenda (HALA).
 “Jack wanted to do something for working people,” then-mayor Ed Murray opined in 2015.
 He’s also probably a big reason why the downtown inclusionary zoning (aka MHA) requirements are relatively low.
 MHA requires developers to reserve a set number of new units to be set aside for people making 60% of area median income or less–or pay an in-lieu fee.
 Downtown MHA requirements ranged from 2% to 5% (depending on zoning type) despite having the highest land values in the city and often gaining more height and capacity in the paired MHA rezones.
 Elsewhere in the city, MHA requirements ranged from 5% to 11%.

 Of course, inclusionary zoning wasn’t McCullough’s idea; he came to the HALA bargaining table after the Seattle City Council, led by Mike O’Brien, began to move on a linkage fee in 2013.
-In fact, McCullough sued the city over resolution to pursue a linkage fee.
-Councilmembers agreed not to pass the linkage fee when MHA replaced it and still got to new 6,000 new affordable homes.
+In fact, McCullough sued the city over the resolution to pursue a linkage fee.
+Councilmembers agreed not to pass the linkage fee when MHA replaced it and still got to 6,000 new affordable homes.
 Some developers are still upset to face a fee at all, even after getting upzones in exchange.
-That Councilmember O’Brien was signaled out by the No Tax on Jobs coalition and targeted with Chamber-placed Facebook ads comes as no surprise.
+That Councilmember O’Brien was singled out by the No Tax on Jobs coalition and targeted with Chamber-placed Facebook ads comes as no surprise.

 How Far Would Seattle’s Elite Go to Save 14 Cents per Hour?